qonv/Instruments/README.md

 from the population, build a separate prediction model using each training set, and average the resulting predictions.

-The 2nd RF tweak over decision trees is to use a subset of the possible variables when trying to find a split variable at each no
+The 2nd RF tweak over decision trees is to use a subset of the possible variables when trying to find a split variable at each node.

+> ... each time a split in a tree is considered, a random sample of m predictors is chosen as split candidates from the full set of p predictors.
+The split is allowed to use only one of those m predictors. ...
+Suppose that there is one very strong predictor in the elements set, along wit